devinkr/js-array-methods/readme.md

 ]
 ```
 - return an array called `greetings` that contains a personalized greeting: 'Hello `name`!'
-- return an array called `howDoYouLike` that asks how they like their location: 'How do you like `location`?'
 - return an array called `likeBetter` that asks which they like better, their first or second like: 'Do you like `first like` or `second like` better?

 **Challenge**: Can you use `.forEach()` to add a `greeting` property to each instructor object in the instructors array that greets them by their name?